MinhThieu145/elephantype/docs/DATA_CAPTURE_SYSTEM.md

 - View a summary of their performance
 - Access detailed metrics and session information
 - Download the raw data as JSON for personal analysis
+- Copy the JSON data to clipboard with a single click
+- Send typing data to Palantir Foundry for advanced analytics

 ### For Developers